almai/gas-bulk-drafts/README.md

 ## Reporting Issues

-If you find a bug head over to [GitHub](https://github.com/almai/bulk-email/issues/new) and create a new issue.
+If you find a bug head over to [GitHub](https://github.com/almai/gas-bulk-drafts/issues/new) and create a new issue.

+## Acknowledgements

+Heavily inspired by [Google Apps Script Development 💯](https://github.com/labnol/apps-script-starter) by [Amit Agarwal](https://labnol.org/).